erizov/Professor/semester_6/lecture_36_inference_optimization/model_caching/README.md

 1. Implement Model Caching from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this algorithm to tackle real-world problems

 ### Short Description

-A performance optimization algorithm that stores frequently accessed data in fast storage to reduce access time and structure load.
+A performance optimization approach that stores frequently accessed data in fast storage to reduce access time and structure load.
 Addresses slow database queries, expensive computations, and API rate limits.
 Example: Storing product details in Redis cache to serve 1000x faster than database queries.
 Operates by checking cache first, returning cached content if available, otherwise fetching from source and storing in cache.

 **Key Characteristics:**
 - **Time Complexity**: Varies